In all my years of worldly adventures, I couldn’t wrap my head around One Bag Travel. The sheer statement held an incomprehensible gravity.

 At the side of the pack is a water bottle pocket that zips away so it’s hidden.
-It fits a 1-litre water bottle, albeit tightly.
+It fits up to a 700ml (24oz) bottle.

-While volume-wise, Knack Pack’s Large pack is a very appropriate size for most carry-on travel situations, I will say that because of the dimensions of the pack, it feels large, even when not expanded.
-I took it on a couple of weekend excursions, and felt like it was overkill, even though in its stead I would have taken a 25 (or even 30) litre daypack.
+While volume-wise, Knack Pack’s Medium pack is a very appropriate size for most carry-on travel situations, I will say that because of the dimensions of the pack, it feels large, even when not expanded.
+I took it on a couple of weekend excursions, and even unexpanded I felt like it was overkill, even though in its stead I would have taken a 25 (or even 30) litre daypack.